 Will I receive a certificate?

-No, a certificate is not provided.
+Yes, a Getting Established certificate is provided.

 How do I register?

 Complete and submit an online application form.
 Once you have been approved, you will receive an email confirmation.
 Click here to access the form.

 Yes, after your application has been approved, you will receive orientation training.

 How do I get matched to a student?

 You will be matched to a student in your area who holds similar licenses and registrations to your own.
 We will advise you of the student’s name and location.
 Once you approve the match, we will notify the student and you will both receive access to the program.

 How much of my time will I need to dedicate to being a mentor?

 You must be willing to commit to the advisor’s learning path, and dedicate a minimum of 90 minutes per month to the program.
 This includes the time you take to assess the material and conduct a review meeting with your student.